Gravity/CFT correspondence for three dimensional Einstein gravity with a conformal scalar field: Introduction

 Asymptotic symmetries of the BTZ black holes \cite{BTZ1,BTZ2} which are solutions of Einstein gravity with a negative cosmological constant $\Lambda=-l^{-2}$ are given by two copies of the Virasoro algebra.
 The central charge of the corresponding CFT is given by the Brown-Henneaux formula \cite{Brown-Henneaux}, \be c=\frac{3l}{2G} \ee where $l$ is radius of the AdS space and $G$ is Newton's constant in three dimensions.
 The CFT is believed to be the dual picture of the corresponding quantum gravity \cite{ads/cft}.
 One reason in support of the duality is the Strominger's observation \cite{Strominger-97} who showed that the Bekenstein-Hawking entropy is correctly given by the Cardy formula \cite{Cardy}.
 In principle, the dual CFT is supposed to describe the physics of the gravity side, including the scattering processes, Hawking radiation, back reactions, and specially the problem of closed timelike curves in the BTZ solutions and orbifold (orientifold) singularities \cite{ortiz-lifschytz, probing-inside, Vijay, Krishnan, BDSS}.

 In this paper, we study the 3D Einstein gravity conformally coupled to a scalar field $\psi$.
+This action gives the bosonic matter term in supergravity coupled to M2-branes \cite{Nilsson1, Nilsson2, Nilsson3}.
 Classical solutions of this theory are geometries with vanishing scalar curvature.
 In this theory Newton's constant is scaled by the factor $(1- \pi G\psi^2)^{-1}$.
 Thus for $\psi^2= 1/\pi G$ Newton's constant is effectively infinite.
-We show that there is a class of solutions that share a conformal boundary with AdS spaces.
-The asymptotic symmetries of such geometries are given by two copies of the Virasoro algebra.
-Since the Virasoro generators generically scale the size of the conformal boundary, we argue that the only meaningful value for the central charge of the boundary CFT is infinity.
-Such a central charge is also consistent with the Brown-Henneaux formula in the $\Lambda\to0$ limit.
-This observation provides new problems in 3D gravity/CFT$_2$ correspondence.
-First of all, although in AdS/CFT correspondence it is known that the AdS radius $l\gg l_{\rm Planck}$ and thus $c\gg 1$, such CFTs are not thoroughly studied in comparison with the ordinary $c\sim{\mathcal O}(1)$ CFTs.
-Now we have a CFT with an infinite central charge.
-This motivates us to seek a description of CFT's partition function as a function of $1/c$.
-Secondly, the issue of curvature singularities of the dual geometries should be understood in terms of the boundary CFT.
+We show that there is a class of black solutions that similar to AdS$_3$ end on a cylindrical conformal boundary, and the asymptotic symmetries of such geometries are given by two copies of the Virasoro algebra.